tytydraco/yessleep/out/My_Latest_Client_Was_Some_Kind_of_Alien_Vampire_I_guess_Im_Lucky_to_be_Alive_to_Tell_the_Tale.md

 I felt morbidly curious about the way his skin moved.
 Incautiously, I pressed hard again, into the side of his neck.

 “Ah!”
 This time he couldn’t help grunting out loud.
 I heard his exclaimed thought *“Mother of God-“*

 “Let me know if that’s too much pressure!”
 I said brightly.

 “No” he cried out, louder than necessary, but involuntarily he moved his neck so his mouth and teeth were almost touching my busy hands.
-I feld an ice-cold breath on my hands, and in a moment of pure terror, I stayed completely still, my hands still on his neck.
+I felt an ice-cold breath on my hands, and in a moment of pure terror, I stayed completely still, my hands still on his neck.

 We both almost stopped breathing. “*I should take her right now*” I heard.
 He moved his face slightly closer to my hands, and a razor-sharp tooth grazed my thumb.